Peoria International Airport

 General Wayne A. Downing Peoria International Airport is a civil/military public airport five miles west of downtown Peoria, in Peoria County, Illinois, United States.
 It is on the northwest edge of Bartonville, near Bellevue.
 It is owned by the Metropolitan Airport Authority of Peoria, which often refers to it as Peoria International Airport.
 It was formerly the Greater Peoria Regional Airport.

 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a non-hub primary commercial service facility.
-Federal Aviation Administration records say the airport had 638,378 total passengers in 2023 followed by 687,601 in 2024.
+In 2025, Peoria International Airport had a record-breaking 812,396 passengers fly through the airport - nearly an 18% increase over the previous passenger record.